Anduril

 Flow Integrations at Anduril Scale

-GitHub to compliance evidence automatically.Lattice module commit triggers GitHub Actions SITL suite.
-Flow webhook receives test results, updates the requirement's verification record, and auto-stamps the DO-178C “code reviewed + tested” checklist item with the PR number as evidence.
-The compliance package is a side-effect of development, not a separate deliverable.
+GitHub to compliance evidence automatically.A Lattice module commit triggers the GitHub Actions test suite (software-in-the-loop).
+Flow receives the test results, updates the requirement's verification record, and auto-stamps the DO-178C “code reviewed + tested” checklist item with the PR number as evidence.
+The compliance package becomes a side-effect of development, not a separate deliverable.

-FEA and physics simulations as live design values.
-ANSYS wing FEA for Roadrunner, depth pressure models for Dive-LD — results push to Flow as design values.
-When actual margins degrade below requirements, Flow flags downstream requirements.
-The coupling between simulation result and certification requirement is explicit and queryable.
+Physics simulations as live design values.Structural stress simulations (ANSYS) for Roadrunner's wings, depth pressure models for Dive-LD — results push to Flow as design values.
+When actual margins degrade below requirements, Flow flags downstream requirements automatically.
+The link between simulation result and certification requirement is explicit and queryable.

 Gate readiness as a live dashboard.
-SRR/PDR/CDR checklist lives in Flow.
+The SRR/PDR/CDR checklist lives in Flow.
 As requirements finalize, tests pass, and hazard analyses sign off, the gate form auto-populates.
-The PDR committee sees a 94% readiness score before they walk in the room.
+The review committee sees a 94% readiness score before they walk in the room.
 The two open items are specific, not buried in a spreadsheet.
 Technical review replaces administrative ceremony.